Anello-Photonics/docs-A1/docs/mechanicals.rst

 .. note::
-   If you purchased a pre-A0 Maritime INS unit, the SCD drawing can be found :download:`here <media/100013,R02-Outline_Drawing,Maritime_IMU.PDF>` and a schematic of the breakout cable can be downloaded :download:`here <media/SCD_Breakout Cable_Maritime_INS.pdf>`.
-The pinout for the pre-A0 connector can also be found :download:`here <media/Plug_Socket_Face.png>`
+   If you purchased a prototype Maritime INS unit, the SCD drawing can be found :download:`here <media/100013,R02-Outline_Drawing,Maritime_IMU.PDF>` and a schematic of the breakout cable can be downloaded :download:`here <media/SCD_Breakout Cable_Maritime_INS.pdf>`.
+The pinout for the prototype connector can also be found :download:`here <media/Plug_Socket_Face.png>`